alaa-alsalehi/murshad/N8N_INTEGRATION.md

 1. Go to **n8n Settings** in your Frappe desk
 2. Enable the integration by checking **Enable n8n Integration**
 3. Configure your webhook URLs:
+   - **Start Chat Webhook URL**: n8n webhook URL for when the first message is sent in a chat
    - **Chat Created Webhook URL**: n8n webhook URL for when a chat is created
    - **Message Created Webhook URL**: n8n webhook URL for when a message is created
    - **Chat Updated Webhook URL**: n8n webhook URL for when a chat is updated
    - **Message Updated Webhook URL**: n8n webhook URL for when a message is updated
    - **Test Webhook URL**: URL for testing the connection
-4. Click **Generate API Keys** to create API Key and API Secret (or they will be auto-generated on save)
+4. Configure Basic Authentication:
+   - **Username**: Username for Basic Auth (if required by n8n)
+   - **Password**: Password for Basic Auth (if required by n8n)
-5. Save your API credentials securely - you'll need them to authenticate n8n requests
+5. Save your credentials securely

 ### 3. Configure Advanced Settings